Avaiga/taipy/gui/doc/chart.md

         <|{[[26, 34, 46],[34,34],[16, 46, 20, 6]]}|chart|>
         ```

-        In this second example, we draw 3 charts with _x_ the index of the _y_ value in each array.
+        In this second example, we draw 3 charts with _x_ the index of the _y_ value from each array.

     === "HTML"